Sarkan DocumentationSarkan Documentation

 SaunaFS volumes creation from persistent volumes

-When both PV and PVC selectors are defined in SaunaFS Cluster resource, you can label PV to automatically create a labeled PVC that SaunaFS component will then use:
+If both PV and PVC selectors are defined in the SaunaFS cluster resource, you can label PersistentVolumes to match those selectors.
+The SaunaFS Operator will automatically create a matching PVC and deploy the appropriate SaunaFS volumes based on the specified selectors.

 kubectl get persistentvolume